tum-pbs/pbdl-book/physgrad-hig.md

         \bigg(\frac{\partial L}{\partial z}\bigg)^{\top} .
 $$ (gauss-newton-update)

 This looks much simpler, but still leaves us with a Jacobian matrix to invert.
-This Jacobian is typically non-square, and has small eigenvalues, which is why even we could make use of a pseudo-inverse, Gauss-Newton methods are not used for practical deep learning problems.
+This Jacobian is typically non-square, and has small singular values which cause problems during inversion.
+Naively applying methods like Gauss-Newton can quickly explode.
+However, as we're dealing with cases where we have a physics solver in the training loop, the small singular values are often relevant for the physics.
+Hence, we don't want to just discard these parts of the learning signal, but rather preserve as many of them as possible.

-HIGs alleviate these difficulties by employing a truncated, partial inversion of the form
+This motivates the HIG update, which employs a partial and truncated inversion of the form

 $$
     \Delta \theta_{\mathrm{HIG}} = - \eta \cdot  \bigg(\frac{\partial y}{\partial \theta}\bigg)^{-1/2} \cdot \bigg(\frac{\partial L}{\partial y}\bigg)^{\top} ,